1994Emma/MulSclTE/README.md

 1. Bi-Encoder Training: Utilizes a self-supervised temporal loss function, which integrates global-level prediction loss and clip-level contrastive loss to enhance representation capability.
 2. Inference with PS-Seg: Enhances frame-level interactions by combining frame prediction errors with adjacent frame similarities for improved action boundary detection.
 It then refines the results by clustering to merge related action segments and mitigate over-segmentation.
 Implementation will be released later.

+**Note:** This version is implemented in PyTorch.
+The MindSpore implementation will be made available in a future release.

 ## Requirements
 - Python 3.7.10
 - Pytorch 1.13.1